October 18, 2023

 How to make sense of Android crash logs

-Crashes on Android can be immensely frustrating for users, so much so that after experiencing as little as two crashes, the typical user will uninstall your app.
-Fortunately, the Android Framework provides some great tools for debugging crashes, and provides several useful crash logs that developers can read to determine what caused that critical issue.
-In this blog post we’ll cover the three most important crash logs used by the system: exception stack traces, ANR traces, and NDK tombstones.
+Crashes on Android can be immensely frustrating for users, so much so that after experiencing one or two crashes, the typical user will uninstall your app.
+Fortunately, the Android Framework provides some great tools for debugging crashes.
+They also provide several useful crash logs that developers can read to determine what caused that critical issue.
+In this blog post, we’ll cover the three most important crash logs used by the system: exception stack traces, ANR traces, and NDK tombstones.

 Exception Stack trace